yvesbbbb/XPlaneSpeedCalls/README.md

 To install the Windows version, just copy Release/plugins/SpeedCalls in the XPlane 11 ressources plugin directory

-For the other versions, Mac and Linux, just recompile TODChecking.cpp with an appropriate compiler
+For the other versions, Mac and Linux, just recompile SpeedCalls.cpp with an appropriate compiler

 # SpeedCalls